castlenthesky/sql/README.md

 This repository houses a collection of SQL templates and tools useful for gathering and summarizing data.

 ## First Day of the Month
 There are numerous ways to transform date data into the first day of the month.
 T-SQL offers a handy function which returns the day at the end of the month titled `EOMONTH`, but there is no such function for the first day of the month.
-One common solution with the looks like this:
+One common solution looks like this:
 ```sql
 DATEADD(mm, DATEDIFF(mm, 0, '2018-05-15'), 0) -- Returns '2018-05-01
 ```